Denise has unclogged many a toilet in her day. Read on to learn all about her tips and tricks.

 The Frog Story

 I was fortunate that my two girls never found this to be an amusing game, however, my girlfriend’s daughter did.
-She is an elegant, black woman who can hardly repeat the story without breaking up in laughter.
+She is an elegant woman who can hardly repeat the story without breaking up in laughter.

-Among other things, my girlfriend does not like frogs.
-They make her squirm just talking about it, because the thought of holding the slimy body of a frog freaks her out.
+My girlfriend does not like frogs, among other pond creatures.
+They make her squirm, because the thought of holding the slimy body of a frog freaks her out.
 But, of course, the toy frog is a different matter.

 One day, while she was on the home phone little T toddled up to her as usual and pulled at her mom’s pant leg.